ibexa/documentation-developer/docs/guide/content_model.md

 ## Fields

-A Field is the smallest unit of storage in the content model and the building block that all Content items consist of.
+A Field is the smallest unit of storage in the content model and the building block of all Content items.
 Every Field belongs to a Field Type.

-#### Field value validation
+### Field value validation

-The values entered in a field may undergo validation, which means the system makes sure that they are correct for the chosen Field Type and can be used without a problem.
+The values entered in a Field may undergo validation, which means the system makes sure that they are correct for the chosen Field Type and can be used without a problem.

 Whether validation is performed or not depends on the settings of a particular Field Type.
 Validation cannot be turned off for a Field if its Field Type supports it.

-#### Field details
+### Field details

 Aside from the Field Type, the Field definition in a Content Type provides the following information: